-When most people think of a career in sales, they don't consider the hospitality industry as an industry to pursue success in.
-Most think of hospitality careers consist of restaurant managers, front desk workers, housekeepers, and managers.
-The truth is, however, that hotels and resorts are driven by sales professionals.
-Without whom, their beds would be empty, their lobby's barren, their restaurants dark and their conference rooms silent.
+When most people think of a career in sales, they don't consider the hospitality industry as an option.
+Most think hospitality careers consist of restaurant managers, front desk workers, housekeepers, and managers.
+The truth is, however, that hotels and resorts are driven by sales professionals helping sell rooms, fill the lobbies, and keeping the restaurants humming.

 B2B Sales Professionals Wanted

 For the most part, the sales professionals employed in the hospitality industry are focused on B2B sales.
-Their days are spent visiting local businesses to champion how their hotel/resort has the resources and team needed for them to host a team meeting, or a customer invited event.
-These sales professionals need to understand their competition and know how to sell their establishment's services too often very exact needs of their prospects and customers.
+Their days are spent visiting local businesses to champion how their hotel or resort has the resources and team needed for them to host a team meeting, or a customer invited event.
+These sales professionals need to understand their competition and know how to sell their establishment's services to the often very exact needs of their prospects and customers.

-Go to work a few minutes before your "official" starting time and walk through the entire hotel/resort.
-Visit as many of the guest rooms as possible, paying attention to the furniture, fixtures, location, cleanliness as well as any other factors that give each room its flavor.
+Go to work a few minutes before your "official" starting time and walk through the entire hotel or resort.
+Visit as many of the guest rooms as possible, paying attention to the furniture, fixtures, location, cleanliness, as well as any other factors that give each room its flavor.
 Walk down the hallways, visit the public area restrooms, again while checking for cleanliness and the overall ambiance.

-If available, review any literature in the lobby or guest room that display area attractions, restaurants, and hotel/resort services.
-Lastly, make sure you take a close look at the entire hotel/resort from the viewpoint of a guest.
+If available, review any literature in the lobby or guest room that display area attractions, restaurants, and hotel or resort services.
+Lastly, make sure you take a close look at the entire hotel or resort from the viewpoint of a guest.

 As a sales professional in the hospitality industry, what you sell is everything about your establishment.
-You sell the quality of the guest rooms, the comfort of the meeting rooms, the skills of the housekeeping staff and the relaxation found in the pool/spa area.
-You sell the local area, your restaurants and the professionalism of your lobby and front desk staff.
+You sell the quality of the guest rooms, the comfort of the meeting rooms, the skills of the housekeeping staff and the relaxation found in the pool and spa area.
+You sell the local area, your restaurants, and the professionalism of your lobby and front desk staff.

-A Typical Day in the Life of a Hospitality Industry Sales Professional
+A Day in the Life of a Hospitality Sales Professional

 Sales professionals in the hospitality industry spend most of their working hours building their networks and contacting clients and prospects.
 Some sales professionals are fortunate in that they receive communications from interested businesses.
-These professionals usually are competing with a select number of other area resorts/hotels and need to be able to understand, convey and close on their establishment's unique values.
+These professionals usually are competing with a select number of other area resorts and hotels and need to be able to understand, convey, and close on their establishment's unique values.